Model Scanning

 - Blacklisted Names: Checking for models with names matching suspicious patterns

-- Dangerous Serialization: Detecting unsafe pickle opcodes and patterns
+- Dangerous Serialization: Detecting unsafe pickle opcodes, nested pickle payloads, and decode-exec chains

 - Encoded Payloads: Looking for suspicious strings that might indicate hidden code